venture23-aleo/doko-js/README.md

-# AleoJS Developer Guide
+# DokoJS Developer Guide

 ## Introduction

-AleoJS is a powerful and lightweight library designed for seamless interaction with the Aleo blockchain and its diverse ecosystem.
+DokoJS is a powerful and lightweight library designed for seamless interaction with the Aleo blockchain and its diverse ecosystem.
 Drawing inspiration from the [zk-gaming-toolkit](https://github.com/kryha/zk-gaming-toolkit), Aleo.js fully harnesses existing tools while offering a user-friendly interface for developers keen on building atop the Aleo blockchain.

 ## Installation